What Is Scan to BIM and How Much Does It Cost?

 GPRS is a leading scan to BIM service company, having completed thousands of projects across sectors including healthcare, education, manufacturing, and government.

-Offering nationwide coverage and fast turnaround times, our team delivers consistent, survey-grade results.
+Offering nationwide coverage and fast turnaround times, our team delivers consistent, construction-grade results.
 Each Reality Capture Project Manager completes the industry-leading Subsurface Investigation Methodology (SIM) certification, which includes 80 hours of classroom training, 320 hours of field mentorship, and 40 hours of specialized LiDAR instruction, ensuring expertise in 3D laser scanning and field accuracy that exceeds industry standards.

 What can we help you visualize?